Victims of crime

-Paid care can include supports funded by the NDIS (see Chapter 8.1: Understanding disability and the law) or in a residential Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. under the Disability Act.
+Paid care can include supports funded by the NDIS (see Chapter 8.1: Understanding disability and the law) or in a residential service under the Disability Act 2006 (Vic).

-While there is Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. of high rates of sexual assault of people with intellectual disabilities, reporting of these assaults has been low due to the reliance on others for support, and the repercussions when the abuser is providing this support.
+While there is evidence of high rates of sexual assault of people with intellectual disabilities, reporting of these assaults has been low due to the reliance on others for support, and the repercussions when the abuser is providing this support.

 - the person cannot understand the sexual nature of the act;

 - the person mistakenly believes the act is for medical or hygiene purposes;

 - the person does not say or do anything to indicate consent; or